Faced with late-night protest at his home, Ismael Ozanne says he won't be intimidated

-Nelson, 30, is charged in the looting of Goodman's Jewelers during the first night of protests in Madison on May 30 over the death George Floyd in Minneapolis police custody five days earlier.
-James, 23, is one of three men charged for making threats at a State Street bar in June.
+Nelson, 30, is charged in the looting of Goodman’s Jewelers during the first night of protests in Madison on May 30 over the death George Floyd in Minneapolis police custody five days earlier.
+James, 23, is one of three men accused of making threats at a State Street bar in June.

 “When you talk about the need for a criminal justice system that understands the impact of racism, I hear you.
 When you talk about the need for change so that people of color are treated equitably, I hear you,” Ozanne said in a statement.

-A flyer distributed at the "Black Out Block Party" Saturday does not name the group sponsoring it, but was instead aimed at letting Ozanne's neighbors know he's the DA and urges them to call his office to demand that charges against Nelson and James be dropped.
-It's similar to a call to action put out on July 3 by Sawyer Johnson, a leader in the Madison Chapter of the Party for Socialism and Liberation, that calls Nelson, James and two others recently arrested "Black revolutionary activists."
+A flier distributed at the “Black Out Block Party” Saturday does not name the group sponsoring it, but was instead aimed at letting Ozanne’s neighbors know he’s the DA and urging them to call his office to demand that charges against Nelson and James be dropped.
+It’s similar to a call to action put out on July 3 by Sawyer Johnson, a leader in the Madison chapter of the Party for Socialism and Liberation, that identifies Nelson, James and two others recently arrested as “Black revolutionary activists.”

-Johnson responded to requests for comment over Facebook on Sunday night with memes.
+Johnson responded to requests for comment via Facebook on Sunday night with derogatory memes.

-Ozanne said the group at his home Saturday has not asked to meet with him, but that's something he's willing to do, just not at his Near West Side Madison home outside of work hours.
+Ozanne said the group at his home Saturday has not asked to meet with him, which is something he’s willing to do, just not at his Near West Side home outside of work hours.

 “I don’t know if this group is realistic about meeting me,” he said in an interview Sunday night, but in his statement said he’s willing to speak with protesters about how to reduce incarceration, address the root causes of crime, reduce shootings and other issues.